Blendify/blender-manual/trunk/blender_docs/manual/preferences/interface.rst

    (Top/Side/Front/Camera...).
 Reduce to zero to remove the animation.
 Rotation Angle
    Rotation step size in degrees, when :kbd:`Numpad4`, :kbd:`Numpad6`, :kbd:`Numpad8`,
-   or :kbd:`Numpad2` are used to rotate the 3D view.
+   or :kbd:`Numpad2` are used to rotate the 3D View.

 2D Viewports